Sharks & Rays

 Class Chondrichthyes, Order Lamniformes (mackerel sharks), Family Lamnidae (white sharks)

-The porbeagle shark, also known as the salmon shark, is a wide-ranging shark that’s recognized by its conical snout, white underbelly and dark gray top.
-Scholars have proposed that the porbeagle shark’s name originates from the combination of “porpoise” and “beagle” – referencing the shark’s rounded body and dogged hunting methods.1
+The porbeagle shark is a wide-ranging shark that’s recognized by its conical snout, white underbelly and dark gray top.
+Scholars have proposed that the porbeagle shark’s name originates from the combination of “porpoise” and “beagle” – referencing the shark’s rounded body and dogged hunting methods.

 Because of their size, porbeagle sharks do not have any known natural predators.
-However, their meat is highly valued by target fisheries in Europe, and porbeagles are a sought-after game fish species by sport fisheries in the U.S., New Zealand, Ireland and the U.K. They are also vulnerable to becoming bycatch from longline, gill net, drift gill net, and trawl fisheries.
-This bycatch is often exploited for the porbeagle’s high-value meat, as well as the less valuable fin trade.
-Fishing pressure combined with a late age of reproductive maturity and few offspring per pregnancy, has contributed to making porbeagle sharks vulnerable to extinction.6
+However, their meat is highly valued by target fisheries in Europe, and porbeagles are a sought-after game fish species by sport fisheries in the U.S., New Zealand, Ireland, and the U.K. They are also vulnerable to becoming bycatch from longline, gill net, drift gill net, and trawl fisheries.
+This bycatch is often exploited for the porbeagle’s high-value meat, as well as its fins.
+Fishing pressure combined with a late age of reproductive maturity and few offspring per pregnancy, has contributed to making porbeagle sharks vulnerable to extinction.